 There are excellent Interterm, summer, semester and yearlong programs that allow for a deep immersion in Buddhist religion, philosophy, art and culture.
 There are also many intensive language programs that can facilitate your study of Buddhism, regardless of your academic discipline.
 If you are interested in studying abroad, please contact a faculty member to discuss your options.
 You are also encouraged to visit the Office for International Study for a complete listing of approved programs.

-Jay Garfield (Smith College) runs Tibetan Studies in India, an excellent Interterm program at the Central University of Tibetan Studies in Sarnath, India.
+This year Constance Kassor (Smith College) will run Tibetan Studies in India, an excellent Interterm program at the Central University of Tibetan Studies in Sarnath, India.
 Students spend the January term studying Buddhist philosophy, Tibetan history and culture, and Tibetan textual analysis.
 Students from all five colleges are encouraged to apply.
 Information sessions are held at each college in late September, and applications are due in mid-October.

 Some possible programs include: